tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 include and exclude, goes hand in hand with a process of economic expansion.
 A stable boundary implies an advancing frontier.
 National re-territorialization implies global de-territorialization.
-Thus, the border system between European nations didn't emerge without the colonial frontier expanding across the rest of the world.
-The disaggregation of national border systems into multiple forms of institutional regulatory control over the flows of labor, goods and capital didn't emerge without capitalist frontier penetrating deep into para-capitalist societies across the world.
+Thus, the border system between European nations did not emerge without the colonial frontier expanding across the rest of the world.
+The disaggregation of national border systems into multiple forms of institutional regulatory control over the flows of labor, goods and capital did not emerge without capitalist frontier penetrating deep into para-capitalist societies across the world.
 Migrant labor is at once absorbed within the national borders and excluded from claim to rights.
 Refugees are both welcomed and cordoned-off, subject to humanitarian aid and allowed to let drown.

 While principally regulating economic and population flows, the bordering processes are overdetermined by symbolic and normative functions, reproducing the classist, ethnic, gendered, racial, sexual, cultural, ableist and religious identities and separations.
 These identitarian elements have their embodied dimensions.
-Workers demanding their right to fair compensation or unionization are decried for souring the business climate and competitive position of the economy.
-Women are relegated to a reserve army of labor and encouraged to stick with the child bearing and rearing.
+Workers demanding their right to a fair compensation or unionization are decried for souring the business climate and competitive position of a national economy.
+Women are relegated to a reserve army of labor and encouraged to stick with child bearing and rearing.
 The disabled are institutionally patronized in order not to demand right not to work.
 The immigrant populations are racialized and ghettoized in order to consent to their precarity.

 Whilst the territorial borders still continue to exist, the bordering processes reach deep into societies, and work deep into the minds and